 “Is this person a good fit for me?”
 [R]

-Before we get into our list of great second date ideas, here are some general tips you should keep in mind when planning Date #2.
+Before we get into our list of great second date ideas, here are some general tips you should keep in mind when planning your 2nd date.

-On a first date, what you do is secondary to the main activity: getting to know each other better, establishing a rapport, and maybe making out.
+On a first date, what you do is secondary to the main activity: getting to know each other better, establishing a rapport, and maybe a kiss.

 How can you make the second date even better than the first (and maybe make out again)?